GauravDhuri/missingskill-learning/javascript/javascriptAdvanced.md

 ## <span class="header2">Promise</span>

-In JS, Promise is an Object that returns a value.
+In JS, <span class="highlight">Promise is an Object that returns a value</span>.
 The best way to understand a Promise is our current scenario.
 By uptaking the MissingSkill Grind, we can say that I have Promised to complete the report by 26th May.

 <img src="../assests/Promise.jpg" width="500">